kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 This is a bad choice because internally Kùzu will index each edge twice (in the forward and backward) edges, so this one fact ends up getting stored 4 times.
 Or (2) you can store it once, say `Alice isFriendOf Bob`.

-The advantage of option (1) was thatin Kùzu v 0.0.3, if you want to find all friends of `Alice`, you could simply ask this query:
+The advantage of option (1) was that in Kùzu v 0.0.3, if you want to find all friends of `Alice`, you could simply ask this query:
 ```
 MATCH (a:Person)-[:isFriendOf]->(b:Person)
 WHERE a.name = 'Alice' RETURN b;